What Are Korean Private Schools?

 - Adult students (example working hours: 7:00am – 10:00am, 6:00pm – 8:00pm) English institutes that offer adult level classes will usually require a split shift from their teachers.
 Unlike the younger age groups, adults have limited time and available hours to study English, due to this factor the schools must coordinate the operating hours with adult work schedules.

 Schools that cater to middle school students are also common with relatively large job counts available annually.
-Unfortunately the private sector doesn’t really offer much at the high school level.
-Korean parents tend to take their children out of English schools once they reach senior level; anticipating their child will study harder and get accepted into the better universities and colleges.
-If you’re only interested in teaching senior high school students then your best option is in the public sector.
+Unfortunately the private sector doesn’t have much to offer at the high school level.
+Korean parents tend to take their children out of private English schools once they reach high school; anticipating they’ll study harder and get accepted into the better universities.

 Resources for teachers

-Most of the schools Gone2Korea works with will offer a broad range of resources for teachers to utilize.
-Often schools will have modern facilities coupled with extensive books, games, activities, puzzles and flashcards to use in your classes.
+All of the schools Gone2Korea works with will offer a broad range of resources for teachers to utilize.
+Most schools have very modern facilities coupled with an extensive array of books, games, activities, puzzles and flashcards to use in your classes.
 The teachers office will also be equipped with pc’s, photocopiers and other crucial tools necessary for teachers.
 Some facilities even have auditoriums, gymnasiums, indoor play rooms and mini libraries.

 Top 15 Hagwon franchises in South Korea